-Failure DIVAmigrate Action Suggested User Action You perform a migration from a tape group that has offline tapes.
+Failure DIVAmigrate Action Suggested User Action You perform a migration from a Tape Group that has offline tapes.
 If the Alternative Sources option is turned on, DIVAmigrate attempts to locate disk instances for all offline instances, and then migrates them.
-You can browse the results of migration for each completed migration job.
+If Recovery Mode is turned on, DIVAmigrate attempts to locate disk or tape instances for offline Source Server instances, and then migrates them.
+Browse the results of migration for each completed migration Request.
 The results contain a list of all objects eligible for migration, and error codes (if any errors occurred).
-You must make objects accessible online again, and then rerun the migration job.
-If Recovery Mode is turned on, DIVAmigrate attempts to locate disk or tape instances for offline Source Server instances, and then migrates them.
+You must make objects accessible online again, and then rerun the migration Request.
 If no online alternative instances are found for some offline instances, they are skipped from migration.
-An Object Offline error code is assigned to the objects.
-If the tape transitions to offline during migration, the job pauses after the maximum sequential failure requests.
-If the job has multiple Sources or Destination servers, it switches to the next one, and then pauses after processing them.
-You submitted the migration job with invalid parameters.
-DIVAmigrate assigns the Aborted status to a job.
-You must confirm the job parameters, and then create a new migration job with correct parameters.
+An object Offline error code is assigned to the objects.
+If the tape transitions to offline during migration, the Request pauses after the maximum sequential failure requests.
+If the Request has multiple Sources or Destination servers, it switches to the next one, and then pauses after processing them.
+You submitted the migration Request with invalid parameters.
+DIVAmigrate assigns the Aborted status to a Request.
+Confirm the Request parameters, and then create a new migration Request with correct parameters.
 A user deletes unmigrated objects from the Source Server during a migration procedure.
 DIVAmigrate attempts to migrate the objects, and stores the appropriate error codes in the database.
-You should use the Control GUI to Cancel or Delete the migration job.
-You realize that you submitted a migration job with incorrect parameters.
-Not applicable You should use the Control GUI to Cancel or Delete the migration job.
-There is not enough free space on the Destination.
-DIVAmigrate fails the configured maximum number of failed requests sequentially, and then places the job in the Paused state.
-You must resolve the issue on the destination, and then resume the job.
+Use the System Management App to Cancel or Delete the migration Request.
+You realize that you submitted a migration Request with incorrect parameters.
+Not applicable You should use the System Management App to Cancel or Delete the migration Request.

+Failure DIVAmigrate Action Suggested User Action There is not enough free space on the Destination.
+DIVAmigrate fails the configured maximum number of failed requests sequentially, and then places the Request in the Paused state.
+You must resolve the issue on the destination, and then resume the Request.
 All Migration Destination media goes offline.
-DIVAmigrate fails the configured maximum number of failed requests sequentially, and then places the job in the Paused state.
-You must resolve the issue on the destination, and then resume the job.
+DIVAmigrate fails the configured maximum number of failed requests sequentially, and then places the Request in the Paused state.
+You must resolve the issue on the destination, and then resume the Request.
 The Source Tape List, Instance List, or Exclude List has invalid values, but the syntax is correct.
 For example, a tape barcode is invalid.
 DIVAmigrate ignores invalid values.
-If all of Source Server is invalid, the job must terminate.
-Confirm the values entered into these lists, make any necessary corrections, and then rerun the job.
+If all of Source Server is invalid, the Request must terminate.
+Confirm the values entered into these lists, make any necessary corrections, and then rerun the Request.